Policies & Procedures

 Fellows are strongly encouraged to publish research findings in the peer-reviewed open literature.
 Fellows are required to adhere to the host institution’s requirements for prior review and approval of all material, whether written or prepared for oral presentation.
 All publications must include appropriate acknowledgment of the NASA Postdoctoral Program appointment, the host institution, and ORAU.
 For more information, please see the Reports and Publications Acknowledgement.

-Publication charges are not a part of the NPP award budget.
 Publication costs are usually borne by the NPP advisor or host institution.
-When preparing for publications, Fellows are encouraged to discuss the host institution’s publication policy with the NPP advisor and the NPP Center representative in advance.
+The NPP Travel and Professional Development allowance may be used for payment of publication charges; for more information, please see Professional Travel and Other Professional Development ExpensesWhen preparing for publications, Fellows are encouraged to discuss the host institution’s publication policy with the NPP advisor and the NPP Center representative in advance.

 Copyrights